 Psyllium husk is traditionally used as a laxative to aid with constipation.
 However it is also used to treat mild diarrhoea because it absorbs water in the digestive tract making the stool firmer.

-Studies have shown psyllium it to be beneficial in the following:
+Studies have shown that the husk can be beneficial for the following:

 - Managing blood sugar levels for those with type II diabetes